In first since Ukraine invasion, Pentagon chief speaks with Russian counterpart | Law-Order

 In first since Ukraine invasion, Pentagon chief speaks with Russian counterpart

-U.S. Defense Secretary Lloyd Austin called for an immediate ceasefire in Ukraine when he spoke by telephone to his Russian counterpart Sergei Shoigu on Friday, the Pentagon said.
-It was the first time since the Feb.
-24 invasion of Ukraine that the two men had spoken.
+U.S. Defense Secretary Lloyd Austin called for an immediate ceasefire in Ukraine when he spoke by telephone to his Russian counterpart Sergei Shoigu on Friday for the first time since Russia's invasion of Ukraine, the Pentagon said.
+Austin has tried multiple times to try and talk with Shoigu since the invasion started nearly three months ago, but officials said Moscow had appeared uninterested in speaking.

-U.S. Defense Secretary Lloyd Austin called for an immediate ceasefire in Ukraine when he spoke by telephone to his Russian counterpart Sergei Shoigu on Friday, the Pentagon said.
+U.S. Defense Secretary Lloyd Austin called for an immediate ceasefire in Ukraine when he spoke by telephone to his Russian counterpart Sergei Shoigu on Friday for the first time since Russia's invasion of Ukraine, the Pentagon said.

-It was the first time since the Feb.
-24 invasion of Ukraine that the two men had spoken.
+Austin has tried multiple times to try and talk with Shoigu since the invasion started nearly three months ago, but officials said Moscow had appeared uninterested in speaking.
 Austin stressed the importance of maintaining lines of communication, Pentagon spokesman John Kirby said in a statement.

-The United States and Russia have established a hotline since the invasion - which Moscow calls a "special military operation" - to prevent miscalculation and escalation in the region.
+Russia's TASS news agency quoted the Russian defence ministry as saying that the call happened "at the initiative of the American side".
+"Topical issues of international security were discussed, including the situation in Ukraine," TASS said, quoting the ministry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)